horfimbor/service_planet/README.md

-# template_service
+# service_planet
-template for all services for Hotfimbor

-change TEMPLATENAME by the name of the service
+this service is responsible for the planet for Horfimbor